arnaudlambertt/Thiscord/README.md

     Every user can choose an avatar from a wonderful preselection of profile pictures the image selected is saved into his profile
 * Personal custom avatar
   graduation: 6/6

     You can upload your own profile picture and that picture will be saved in your profile as your avatar
 ## Bonus

+* Username +1

-+1 every user has a username and can modify it, it is impossible to have the whole list of username or to enter in contact with someone without knowing his username.
+  every user has a username and can modify it, it is impossible to have the whole list of username or to enter in contact with someone without knowing his username.
   When a user first logs in he is asked to create one.

+* working theme +1

-+1 point Theme dark or light, settings saved in the user db
+    point Theme dark or light, settings saved in the user db